 Station 6: Traffic Attendant

 There will be a traffic attendant who will be able to direct you towards your camper’s cabin or lodge.
 From here, you will drive to your camper’s cabin or lodge.
 We have two pods of cabins and Rice Lodge where campers stay during the week.
 There will be traffic attendants and staff members to direct you on where to park and assist with unloading your camper’s belongings.

 Remember to have your Green Card handy–your camper’s counselor will be asking for it.
 This is a final check to make sure we have everything we need to ensure your camper will have a fun and safe week with us!
-You will have the chance to meet your camper’s counselor and see their cabin.
-Feel free to help your camper set up their bed space.
-Once your camper is moved in and set up, you are free to head home and let us enjoy spending the week with your camper!
+This year, we are asking parents/guardians to stay in their cars while our staff help campers with their belonging and move into their cabins.
+If you’d like to get out and hug your camper goodbye, we ask that you stay close to your car and wear a face covering.
+Once your camper is unloaded and you’ve said your goodbyes, you are free to head home and let us enjoy spending the week with your camper!

 As you head out, there will be staff members to show you the way out and answer any last minute questions.